LIHI Certificate #25 - Pelton Round Butte Project, Oregon

 The Certificate includes the following facility-specific conditions:

-Condition 1 – The facility Owner shall notify LIHI within 60 days of any newly adopted state water quality regulations that apply to the Project, draft or final modifications of the Project Water Quality Certifications and/or the need to revise the WQMMP as a result of any such changes.
+Condition 1 – The facility Owner shall notify LIHI within 60 days of any newly adopted state water quality regulations (approved by US EPA) that apply to the Project, draft or final modifications of the Project Water Quality Certifications and/or the need to revise the WQMMP as a result of any such changes.
 This notification shall include the Owner’s plan and anticipated schedule for addressing these changes.
 LIHI reserves the right to conduct an updated certification review of the Project pursuant to these changes.
 Updates on activities related to this condition shall be included in the annual compliance submittals to LIHI.

 Condition 2 – In annual compliance submittals to LIHI, the facility Owner shall provide updates on downstream fish passage efficiency rates, any studies and/or modifications made to the SWW or other features intended to enhance downstream passage, overall progress toward meeting the long-term downstream passage efficiency target of 75%, and any communications from the USFWS and NMFS as to whether or not the agencies are satisfied with the level/progress being made toward that goal.
 Should the agencies modify the current downstream passage efficiency target value, the Owner shall notify LIHI within 60 days.